 \item $A^{known}$, it includes all arcs $(i, j)$ where $i, j \in N_e^{known}\cup \{0\}$ linking customers with known requests and depot. \end{itemize}

 In addition, we have the parameters associated with future batches corresponding to the output of the batch approach (see Section \ref{sec:Batch}).

-The decision variables are the following: \begin{itemize} \item $x_{ij}^0$: binary arc variable for route $0$, equal to 1 if the route traverses arc $(i, j) \in A^{known}$, 0 otherwise. \item $y_i^0$: binary variable associated with known requests $ i \in N_e^{known}$, equal to 1 if customer $i$ is served in route $0$, and 0 otherwise. \item $z_k$: binary variable equal to 1 if future route (batch) $k \in K$ is executed, 0 otherwise. \item $\tau_{end}^0$: continuous variable denoting the ending time of the route 0. \item $w_i^k$: binary variable equal to 1 if known request $i \in N_e^{known}$ is served in batch $k \in K_0$, 0 otherwise. \end{itemize}
+The decision variables are the following: \begin{itemize} \item $x_{ij}^0$: binary arc variable for route $0$, equal to 1 if the route traverses arc $(i, j) \in A^{known}$, 0 otherwise. \item $y_i^0$: binary variable associated with known request $ i \in N_e^{known}$, equal to 1 if customer $i$ is served in route $0$, 0 otherwise. \item $z_k$: binary variable equal to 1 if future batch $k \in K$ is executed, 0 otherwise. \item $\tau_{end}^0$: continuous variable denoting the ending time of route 0. \item $\pi_i^k$: binary variable equal to 1 if $i \in N_e^{known}$ is served in batch $k \in K_0$, 0 otherwise. \end{itemize}